-On March 17 of that year, Kansas City Archbishop Joseph Nauman chided Sister Keehan and CHA for being either “incredibly naïve or disingenuous” in their support of health care reform that funds abortion.
-“The Catholic Health Association’s position, in effect, provides cover for any member of the House who chooses to buckle under the pressure of the President and the Democratic leadership to accept government funding of abortion,” Naumann stated.
-“They can now defend themselves by pointing out that Catholic Health Care leaders recommended they vote for the bill.”
+On March 17, 2010, Kansas City Archbishop Joseph Nauman chided Sister Keehan and CHA for being either “incredibly naive or disingenuous” in claiming that Obamacare expressly forbade the use of government funds for abortions.
+According to Nauman, the position staked out by Keehan and CHA “provides cover for any member of the House who chooses to buckle under the pressure of the President and the Democratic leadership to accept government funding of abortion,” and would allow such legislators to “defend themselves by pointing out that Catholic Health Care leaders recommended they vote for the bill.”

-Deal Hudson, Director of the Morley Institute, called Sister Keehan “a master of doublespeak” and went on to criticize CHA’s support of the Senate health care bill as a result of an “apparent vested interest in seeing the bill passed,” since “CHA would receive federal money for its hospitals” to perform abortions.
-Jack Smithat of The Catholic Key Blog has long argued that critics of CHA misunderstand the nature of the organization's advocacy.
-He claims that CHA is not a charity, but a “trade organization” that has “a vested financial interest in the outcome of the health care debate.”
+Deal Hudson, director of the Morley Institute, attributed CHA’s support for Obamacare to an “apparent vested interest in seeing the bill passed,” since the Association “would receive federal money for its hospitals” to perform abortions.
+Along the same lines, Jack Smithat of The Catholic Key Blog characterized CHA as a “trade organization” with “a vested financial interest in the outcome of the health care debate.”